bibblio/related-content-module/README.md

 <script>
     // Initialise the related content plugin.
-    Bibblio.initRelatedContent("bib_related-content", // the id of the containing element 'YOUR_RECOMMENDATION_KEY', // a recommendation key obtained from the bibblio api or your mangement console 'YOUR_CONTENT_ITEM_ID',    // the id of the content item to recommend from {
+    Bibblio.initRelatedContent("bib_related-content", // the id of the containing element 'YOUR_RECOMMENDATION_KEY', // a recommendation key obtained from the bibblio api or your management console 'YOUR_CONTENT_ITEM_ID',    // the id of the content item to recommend from {
             // catalogueIds: ["a8365ab1-00f9-38f8-af51-4d0ff527856f", "9e904824-5f98-4281-99be-931a8d68854e"], // Catalogue Ids to recommend from.
 Default: same as content item